NetoECommerce/App-Tutorial/README.md

 #### Docker

 Docker is an open source tool designed to make it easier to create, deploy, and run applications by using containers.
-You'll use it to quickly setup your Redis store.
+You'll use it to quickly set up your Redis store.

 #### React

 React is a JavaScript library for building component-based user interfaces.
 You'll use it to create the widget that displays on the front-end.

-## Setup the back-end
+## Set up the back-end

 We'll start the tutorial by setting up the back-end of the add-on.

 ### Install Node.js

-Download and install the latest stable version of Node.js.
+Download and install the latest stable version of [Node.js.](https://nodejs.org/en/download/)

 You can check the installation by running the following in your command line: